 TCM Gastrointestinal Management

-TCM role in gastrointestinal health management:
+TCM role in GI management:

 A hyperactive nervous system refers to a state where the body is at the fight or flight response caused by an elevation and secretion of stress hormones.
 This inevitably prevent the digestive function from performing at its best, which results in a decline in nutrient absorption and changes to the appearance and frequency of a normal bowel movement.